a-benkhaled/python_intro/README.md

-# python_intro
+# Introduction to Python
-ipynb python Introduction and Basics.
-(IPython Notebook)
+IPython Notebook introduction and basics.
+Great for learning python by practicing